AndrewsPrivateStash/route-planner/README.md

-This project aims to replace the dependence on propriety computational software (Mathematica) to cluster, route and image rapid deployment data.
+This project aims to replace the dependence on proprietary computational software (Mathematica) to cluster, route and image rapid deployment data.

 * _Pre Conditions_: tss.exe and in.txt are in the same directory when run